Israelisches Tanzhaus e.V.

 forthcoming workshops

-The instructions will be - as always - in English.
+The instructions will be - as always and already mentioned above - in simple English.

 venue: sports gym